 EDF Energy respects your privacy and values the trust you place in us when you share your personal information with us.
-This notice sets out how we, as controller, collect and use your personal information why we use it, with whom we share it, and the rights to which you may be entitled.
+This notice sets out how we, as controller, collect and use your personal information during and after your working relationship with us, why we use it, with whom we share it, and the rights to which you may be entitled.

 Summary – what we collect; how we collect and why we collect information about you